 Many small businesses operate both on and offline.
 But, the time has passed when the two could co-exist separately.

-From online coupons that can be scanned at retail locations, to in-store returns of online purchases, to online promotions only made available to the attendees of certain brick and mortar events, there are many ways for the online-offline experience of your brand to merge.
+From online coupons that can be scanned at retail locations, to in-store returns of online purchases, to online promotions only made available to the attendees of certain brick-and-mortar events, there are many ways for the online-offline experience of your brand to merge.
 Not to mention the importance of creating a consistent brand voice online and off.

 In 2018, you’ll see more companies attempting to merge online and offline to create an omnichannel experience.
 That means adopting the right technologies and employing the right marketing tactics to meet your customers’ needs.

 With any luck, you’ve already been looking ahead to your 2018 business strategy for some time now.
-But, even if you’re a little late to get started, it’s far better to start late than to never start.
+But, even if you’re a little late to get started, it’s far better to start late than never to start.

 You know best what your small business needs.